 - Working year after year with such diverse organizations as Charlotte Rescue Mission, Crisis Assistance Ministry, Urban Ministry Center, Stop Hunger Now, Habitat for Humanity and more

-Contact Mary Scott Peterson to learn more about the many ways our members serve our community.
-If you are interested in creating better opportunities for children in West Charlotte through our partnership with Westerly Hills Academy, contact Erika Funk.
+Contact the Reverend Chuck Williamson to learn more about the many ways our members serve our community.
+If you are interested in creating better opportunities for children in West Charlotte through our partnership with Westerly Hills Academy, contact Heather Herring.
 Or look for immediate opportunities to serve on the website’s Now at FPC page.

 In Our World